XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 - 19w06d: Fixed that submission.jsp doesn't work

 - 19w07d: Security Update: You can't hack the OJ by changing local files now(only for register).

+- 19w08d: Fixed if you don't know the hhsoj holder and you launched the program for the first time you will be confused.